 Should children be involved in minor/major accidents or fall sick during the day parents/caregivers will be contacted.
 Please ensure that the school office has a current record of phone numbers for emergency contacts.

-Formal school assemblies are held every Monday at 9:00 a.m. and Friday at 2:30 p.m.
+School assemblies are held every Monday at 9:00 a.m. and Friday at 2:15 p.m.
 Parents are most welcome to attend.
-Each syndicate also has a weekly assembly.
+Each team also has a weekly assembly.

 4. Buildings, Grounds and Facilities

-The school Gymnasium/Hall is a wonderful building.
-The includes staffroom, smaller teaching spaces, a meeting room, changing rooms, kitchen, toilet facilities and large storage areas.
+The school Hall is a fantastic building and asset.
+This includes our library, staffroom, changing rooms, kitchen, toilet facilities and large storage areas.

-The main Administration Block has a large foyer area with a waiting room, Secretary’s Office, Principal’s Office, AP/DP Office, Interview Room and Reading Recovery Room.
+The main Administration Block has a large foyer area with a waiting room, Secretary’s Office, Principal’s Office, AP/DP Office, and Interview Room.

-The Library is a well resourced facility that stores children’s library material and teaching resources.
-A Library Assistant is employed to allow access during the day especially before school and lunchtimes.
+The Library is a well resourced facility that stores children’s library materials and teaching resources.
+A Library Assistant is employed to allow access during the day, especially before school and lunchtimes.

-Other facilities include swimming pool, large playing fields and playscape areas.
+Other facilities include a swimming pool, large playing fields and playscape areas.